 - Mix the filling ingredients together and pour into the chilled unbaked pie crust.

 - Place the pie in the oven on the preheated stone and bake until the top is light brown and the center jiggles slightly when shaken.

 - Cool to room temperature and serve!

-Why is this pie baked on a hot stone or baking sheet?
+Bake this pie on a hot stone or baking sheet.

 I’ve never had to blind-bake a crust for this pie.
 However, if you do, please cover the edges of the crust with foil before filling, to prevent over-browning.
 This lemon pie needs at least 45 minutes in the oven for the filling to completely set.

 Do you have to use fresh lemon juice for this pie?

 I’m going to say yes.
 Fresh lemon juice makes all the difference in this pie, just like fresh key lime juice makes the best Key Lime Pie.
 If you use bottled lemon juice I cannot guarantee you’ll get the best flavor.